Online Loans

 Bank Account and E-Transfer

-Having an active account at your bank is essential for receiving funds from lenders, as many use e-transfer for quick and secure money transfers.
-Additionally, lenders may require that loan payments be automatically withdrawn from your account on a scheduled pay frequency.
+Having an active bank account is essential for receiving funds from lenders, as many use e-transfer for quick and secure money transfers.
+Additionally, lenders may require that loan payments be automatically withdrawn from your account.

 Required Documents